The Aemulus Project VI: Emulation of beyond-standard galaxy clustering statistics to improve cosmological constraints: Results

-We next perform recovery tests adding in each observable one at a time for the full test suite.
-We show the results in Figure~\ref{fig:recovery_addin}, again for the mean of 70 test models.
-We see that the inverse uncertainty monotonically increases as we add in additional observables.
-Our main result is that the constraining power increases significantly between using only the combined standard observables, $\wprp$+$\cfm$+$\cfq$ (purple), and when adding in the beyond-standard statistics as well, $\wprp$+$\cfm$+$\cfq$+$\upf$+$\mcf$ (dark red).
-The change in precision for these two cases tells us the amount of additional information contained in these new statistics: The precision increases (defined as the fractional decrease in the uncertainty $\sigma$) by 28\% for $\om$, 33\% for $\sig$, 20\% for $\gf$, and 18\% for the combined growth of structure parameter $\gfs$.
-These are significant increases given the current precision of cosmological measurements.

-We assess the accuracy of the recovered parameters by computing the cumulative distribution function (CDF) of the error on the inferred parameter (difference between the median and truth), normalized by the uncertainty, for the 70 recovery test models.
+We perform this MCMC inference for all 70 of our recovery test models (7 cosmologies populated with 10 unique HODs each, averaged over the 5 realizations).
+We first assess the accuracy of the recovered parameters by computing the cumulative distribution function (CDF) of the error on the inferred parameter (difference between the median and truth), normalized by the uncertainty, for the 70 recovery test models.
 Figure~\ref{fig:cdf_single} shows this CDF for each of the observables used for inference on their own.
-We find that for most of the parameters of interest, the CDF follows a unit normal distribution, which is an indication that the recovery is unbiased.
+We find that, for most of the parameters of interest, the CDF follows a unit normal distribution, which is an indication that the recovery is unbiased.
 (We note that the CDF is not an ideal statistic to measure bias, as the function values are dependent on all previous values, but a histogram with only 70 samples is too noisy to make statements about accuracy.)
-The exception is $\om$ when using $\wprp$; we find that the distribution is biased by $\simo0.5\sigma$ to lower values of $\om$.
-This is small but surprising, as it is such a standard statistic.
+The exception is $\om$ when using $\wprp$ or $\cfm$; we find that the distribution is biased by $\simo0.5\sigma$ to lower values of $\om$.
+There is also a similar slight bias in the $\gfs$ distribution, which we find to be from its dependence on $\om$.
+This bias is small but surprising, as these are both such standard statistics.